HOW to research

 JSPS Research Fellowship Program

-Finally, we will introduce the JSPS, which many graduate students apply for every year.
-The application process for the JSPS begins at the earliest in the second year of the master's program, but even those newly enrolled in a master's program should be aware of it as background information
+Finally, let me introduce the "JSPS" fellowship, which many graduate students apply for every year.
+The application process for the JSPS fellowship begins at the earliest in the second year of a master's program, but even those who have just entered a master's program should be familiar with it as background knowledge.

-The JSPS Research Fellowship Program (commonly known as "JSPS") is a program run by the Japan Society for the Promotion of Science (JSPS) to support outstanding young researchers.
-JSPS offers two programs: "PD" for those who have completed a doctoral program, and "DC" for doctoral students, with the DC program further divided into "DC1" and "DC2."
-"DC1" is for three years from the first year of doctoral study, while "DC2" is for two years from the second year of doctoral study onwards, but the grant content is generally the same
+The JSPS Research Fellowship (commonly known as "JSPS") is a system established by the Japan Society for the Promotion of Science to support outstanding young researchers.
+JSPS fellowships include "PD" for those who have completed a doctoral program and "DC" for doctoral students, with DC further divided into "DC1" and "DC2".
+"DC1" is for three years starting from the first year of the doctoral program, and "DC2" is for two years starting from the second year of the doctoral program, but the grant content is generally the same.

-"DC" recipients are eligible to receive the following subsidies, none of which need to be repaid
+"DC" recipients can receive the following grants.
+None of these grants need to be repaid.

 Subsidies available to DC recruits

-Up to 1.5 million yen per year.
-Limited to specialist books, research equipment, conference participation fees, etc., and a report on the use of funds is required
+is limited to a maximum of 1.5 million yen per year.
+This is restricted to specialized books, research equipment, and conference participation fees, and reporting of usage is required.

 When applying for a JSPS, you will need to write a research plan.
 Some people say that this has helped them reexamine their own research.
 If you have a senior in your lab who has experience with JSPS, it would be a good idea to ask them for more detailed information, including how to create and present a research plan